RogerDanielSS/sql_injection_experiment/README.md

 # sql_injection_experiment

+REQUEST:

+http://['localhost' or ip_address]:8000/login?username=usuario1&password=senha2

+> the endpoint '/login' accepts GET requests, so you can make that request on a regular browser

+SETUP GUIDE:

 run setup.sh or the commands in it

     > the versions used in the moment the project was made were